AIO vs Air Cooler – Which Cooling Type Is Best For Your CPU?

 Aesthetics

-Designs, styles, and overall PC aesthetics are purely subjective.
+Designs, styles, and overall PC aesthetics are completely subjective.
 We can’t tell you what you should like or dislike.

 However, we can’t ignore the fact that a great deal more thought goes into the design of an AIO.
-Its features can include black braided tubes, RGB fans, a pump with RGB LEDs or an LED display, etc. Overall, these products are made using top-quality materials that are easy on the eyes and smooth to the touch.
+Its features can include black braided tubes, RGB fans, a pump with RGB LEDs or an LED display, etc. Overall, these products are made using premium materials that are appealing to the eyes and smooth to the touch.

 Air coolers, not so much.
 Take the NH-D15 as an example.
-It’s a huge block made of aluminum combined with the default dark and light brown fan, and it could look incredibly out of place.
+It’s a massive block made of aluminum combined with the default dark and light brown fan, and it could appear considerably out of place.

-We understand that some people don’t care about aesthetics and only want the best price per performance, but it’s still a factor we can’t ignore.
+We understand that some individuals don’t care about aesthetics and only want the optimal price per performance, but it’s still a factor we can’t ignore.

 AIO 3 – 3 Air Cooler